tinadinh/Final_Project/README.md

-# Covid-19 and Public Health Units in Ontario
+# COVID-19 in Ontario for our Public Health Units

 ## Overview
 This project is to showcase the strategic thinking and efforts to predict and analyze the Covid-19 data for a vaccine roll-out program.
 The analysis will recognize the trends; the highs and lows of Covid 19 cases at each of the 34 Public Health Units in Ontario, Canada.
 The reason for this topic is because Covid-19 has had a huge impact on everyone and also it is the most relevant and relatable topic to discuss currently.